nyreehinton/content-ops-starter/content/pages/index.md

           textAlign: center
       type: TitleBlock
     subtitle: An Deep-Dive Into Tesla Patents & Technology
-    text: >
+    text: >+
-      I conducted an in-depth review of Tesla’s patent filings and underlying technology to understand how they approach **vehicle range, odometer systems, and battery management**.
+      <div style="text-align: center">I conducted an in-depth review of Tesla’s
+      patent filings and underlying technology to understand how they approach **vehicle range, odometer systems, and battery management**.
 My analysis focused on comparing Tesla’s predictive algorithms and real-world metrics, offering insights into the broader implications for both consumers and the EV market.
-While there were additional considerations that arose during my research, I primarily concentrated on how Tesla’s core engineering decisions impact everyday drivers.
+While there were additional considerations that arose during my research, I primarily concentrated on how Tesla’s core engineering decisions impact everyday drivers.</div>

     badge:
       label: Exclusive consumer Report
       color: text-primary